OpenHUTB/carla_doc/docs/build_windows.md

 To download the assets for a __specific version__ of CARLA:

-1. From the root CARLA directory, navigate to `\Util\ContentVersions.txt`.
+1. From the root Carla directory, navigate to `\Util\ContentVersions.txt`.
 This document contains the links to the assets for all CARLA releases.
 2. Extract the assets in `Unreal\CarlaUE4\Content\Carla`.
 If the path doesn't exist, create it.
 3. Extract the file with a command similar to the following: